-Some people new to agile have experience with traditional 'post-mortems' or 'lessons learned' sessions.
+Some people new to scrum may have experience with traditional 'post-mortems' or 'lessons learned' sessions.
 Traditionally these are held at the end of a long project, and often generate long lists of 'plusses' and 'deltas' that are forgotten almost as soon as the meeting ends, amidst disgruntled mutterings about “barn door” and “the horse has bolted.”

 While generating the traditional laundry list may be initially cathartic, it quickly becomes frustrating to see the same items show up over and over: